takemaru/graphillion/README.md

 * Well tested: more than 600 unit tests
 * Additional benefits from Python: fast prototyping, easy to teach, multi-platform

-We provide funny short movies to answer the following questions.
+We provide funny short movies to answer your questions.

 * Why Graphillion?
 [Time with class!
 Let's count!](http://youtu.be/Q4gTV4r0zRs) (viewed more than a million times)